 Component—Year

-This course will explore methods of creating original theatre through a choreographic lens as a way of assembling the various building blocks that theatre is made from (sound, image, movement, language, design, etc.), as well as through the influence and manipulation of time.
-The semester will begin with structured prompts and assignments largely completed in class, eventually moving into self-generated collaborative projects, with some work to be completed outside of class.
+This course will explore methods of creating original theatre through a choreographic lens as a way of assembling the various building blocks from which theatre is made (sound, image, movement, language, design, etc.), as well as through the influence and manipulation of time.
+The semester will begin with structured prompts and assignments largely completed in class, eventually moving into self-generated collaborative projects with some work to be completed outside of class.
 One of the main focuses of this course is the attempt to articulate, through open discussions, one’s creative process and choices therein.
 Through analysis of said exercises, students will come to more clearly know one another’s work and methods.
 Students will be asked to create movement sequences, collaborative projects, and other studies as a way of encountering the use of assembly, juxtaposition, unison, framing, interruption, deconstruction, and other time-based art practices.
-Readings will include manifestos and selections from an array of artists, essays and excerpts of various theatre practices from around the world, as well as examples on video.
+Readings will include manifestos and selections from an array of artists, essays and excerpts of various theatre practices from around the world, as well as watching examples on video.
 As students will be working within various levels of physicality, wearing loose, comfortable clothing is encouraged.
-No dance or movement experience is necessary; to find value in this course, one only needs curiosity and willingness to jump in.
+No dance or movement experience is necessary; one only needs curiosity and a willingness to jump in to find value in this course.

 Faculty